C0mposer/Spyro-1-Practice-Rom/notes/Key Glitch.md

 This root gem pointer is used in the **CollectGem** function to check if the current gem being collected, is equal to that root-gem that got spawned from the keychest.

-Here is a simplified version CollectGem Function with the relavant code commented:
+Here is a simplified version CollectGem Function with the relevant code commented:

 ```c